-Brussel Sprout Salad will change the way you feel about brussel sprouts!
-Whether you’re a long time fan or have sworn them off for good…I guarantee you’ve never have brussel sprouts THIS delicious before.
+Brussel Sprouts Salad will change the way you feel about brussel sprouts!
+Whether you’re a long time fan or have sworn them off for good…I guarantee you’ve never had them THIS delicious before.

 This salad is my new favorite way to eat them, and once you try it, you’ll see why.
 It’s packed with amazing flavor and crunch and absolutely perfect for fall.

 It makes a great side dish for any meal, and would also make a delicious addition to your holiday menu!

 When it comes to brussel sprouts, I’m a total lover.
 And always have been!

 As a kid, my mom used to steam them and add a little salt & pepper, and for whatever reason, I was a fan from day one.
 Now that I’m an adult, I typically make them roasted.
 And not even kidding….I can eat an entire pan of them all on my own.